morganesque/ghijklmno/posts/2019-01-31-spiderman-and-the-retelling-of-stories.md

 layout: post
 title: "Spiderman and the retelling of stories"
 image: "/img/2018/..."
 standfirst: "My son got the Spiderman PS4 game for Xmas.
 It is great.
-Apart from the joyous experience of swinging through Manhattan is has an excellent central plot too."
+Apart from the joyous experience of swinging through Manhattan it has an excellent central plot too."
 ---

 I’m not a huge Spiderman aficionado, but I’ve seen enough films and childhood cartoons to know most of the folklore and recognise the characters.
 Especially the way the super-villains are introduced and given various types of an origin story.
 I liked the idea that in this version the characters are woven together in a different but still recognisable way.
 This character starts over here doing something with that character.
 This other character works in this place, but they're interested in that.
 It’s a good re-telling, and it adds to the enjoyment of the game.
-Fishing isn’t writ.

 We also saw Mary Poppins Returns over the Christmas period.
 Again a retelling of a childhood favourite but with certain parts twisted and changed.
 I have to say I enjoyed it a lot although I would have liked a slightly more Julie Andrews-ish performance from Emily Blunt.
 It had just the same wonderfully imaginative, good-natured and nutty appeal of the original.
 It interested me recently, to hear it compared to Star Wars: The Force Awakens for pleasing fans while also creating something new.